 Candidates should consult with their principal supervisors, with Jeanne Tai, and/or with members of the Graduate Committee concerning any questions on the selection of members of the orals committee.

 C. APPROVAL OF STUDY PLAN

-Candidates must submit drafts of their study plans to their faculty supervisors and orals committee members early in September of the first year of study, and should discuss with them the desirability of pursuing specific courses, selected readings, interdisciplinary study, skills enhancement (e.g., languages, mathematics, statistics), and other academic projects in their specific fields of study.
-On the basis of these discussions, candidates must put their study plans in writing, following the guidelines in “Preparation of the Study Plan” above, and have them approved by their faculty supervisors.
+Candidates must submit drafts of their study plans to their principal supervisors and orals committee members early in September of the first year of study, and should discuss with them the desirability of pursuing specific courses, selected readings, interdisciplinary study, skills enhancement (e.g., languages, mathematics, statistics), and other academic projects in their specific fields of study.
+On the basis of these discussions, candidates must put their study plans in writing, following the guidelines in “Preparation of the Study Plan” above, and have them approved by their principal supervisors.
 Candidates are strongly encouraged to avail themselves of the assistance of Dr. Jane Fair Bestor, Special Assistant to the Graduate Program, in formulating this study plan.
 The study plan must be submitted to the Graduate Program Office, for review and approval by the Committee on Graduate Studies, by no later than September 30 of the first year of study.
 Upon review, the Committee on Graduate Studies may request adjustments to the study plan.
 These adjustments should be made and the study plan re-submitted no later than October 31 of that same year.